Fajr decade: 10 February (21 Bahman 1357)

 On 10 February 1979, civilians were armed by the revolutionary personnel of the air force.
 A curfew was announced by Bakhtiar's government but Khomeini disparaged it and said people had to break it.
 The revolutionaries subjugated police stations, prisons, and governmental centers.

 11 February (22 Bahman 1357)

-Senior military commanders announced that they were neutral in the conflict between Bakhtiar's government and revolutionaries.
+Senior military commanders announced that they were neutral in the conflict between Bakhtiar's government and the revolutionaries.
 Thus they withdrew from the streets.
 Bakhtiar resigned and went to Paris.
-The Revolutionaries gained a victory on this day.
+The revolutionaries gained a victory on this day.

 Customs

 Dahe-ye Fajr is celebrated in various ways, including commemorations at Khomeini's mausoleum and rallies for the achievements of the revolution.
 The Fajr International Film Festival has been held every year since 1982 in Tehran during Dahe-ye Fajr.
 It is organised by the Ministry of Culture and Islamic Guidance, and is the largest public film, theater, and music festival in Iran.